HelTecAutomation/HeltecDocs/doc/main/general/subscribe_mqtt_messages_form_snapemu.md

 }
 ```

-For data in a prescribed format
-There are themes' /v1/device/{username}/data/{data_id}'
+	For data in a prescribed format, There are themes: ' /v1/device/{username}/data/{data_id}'

 ```
 	data_id = (sensor_id << 4) | pk_id ;